 Georgia’s founder, James Oglethorpe, settled the colony’s first capital, Savannah.
 Georgia would go on to have four more capitals, Augusta, Louisville, Milledgeville and finally, Atlanta

 Politically and socially, a divide has always seemed to exist.
-Considering it was initially established as a barrier of fortification between South Carolina’s southern border and Spanish settled Florida, perhaps Georgia lived up to destiny.
+Considering Georgia was initially established as a barrier of fortification between South Carolina’s southern border and the Spanish settled in Florida, perhaps Georgia lived up to destiny.

-Of the 13 original colonies, Georgia was the only one that prohibited slavery officially in 1735.
-The prohibition lasted only 15 years.
-Leading up the Revolution, Georgia leaned toward supporting the crown and was the only colony not in attendance at the First Continental Congress.
+Georgia initially prohibited slavery in 1735.
+Of the 13 original colonies, she was the only one to do so.
+The prohibition lasted 15 years.
+Leading up the Revolution, Georgia leaned toward supporting the crown and was the single colony not in attendance at the First Continental Congress.

 Wars were destructive for Georgia.
 Her people and the economy suffered, and the resistance to social change persisted.